thalesdemo/safenet-auth-api/README.md

 <h2>Important Notice</h2>

 Thank you for your interest in our demo project!
-It is important to note that the project is currently under active development.
+It is important to note that the project is in development.
 Please also note that this project has been independently developed and is not an official software released by Thales for end-users or developers. <b>Please use the project at your own discretion and assume any potential risks associated with its use</b>.

 <h2>Summary</h2>